• Skip to primary navigation

 ASF at the Cinema: Alejandro Puyana presents La Causa

-Please join American Short Fiction for a special screening of La Causa, presented by Austin-based novelist Alejandro Puyana, on Sunday, July 26, at 2:45 pm at AFS Cinema.
+Please join American Short Fiction for a special screening of La Causa, presented by Austin-based novelist Alejandro Puyana, on Sunday, July 26, at 2:45 pm at Austin Film Society.
 In this 2020 documentary, enter one of the most dangerous facilities in Venezuela, PGV in Caracas, where the only guards stand outside—and inside, prisoners enforce their own code and deliver justice accordingly.
 You can watch the trailer here.

 Stay after the film for a special discussion with Alejandro Puyana and filmmaker Andrés Figueredo.
 Austin’s beloved independent bookstore Alienated Majesty will be on-site selling Ale’s novel Freedom Is a Feast along with other associated titles.